 The macerator is to be used only with direct discharge thru hull.
 Macerator will not be used for dockside pump out of the holding tank.
-To flush the head, make sure intake valve is in the open position as it supplies your head with the water it will need to operate correctly.
-The valves are located inside the vale access area behind the head; intake on the left, discharge on the right.
+To flush the head, make sure intake valve is in the open position.
+The intake valve is located under the lower step.
+It is the valve on the left.
+This supplies your head with the water it will need to operate correctly.
 Then press the toilet switch and the waste is pushed into the holding tank.
 The macerator has nothing to do with the flushing of the toilet.
 The macerator is only used for overboard discharge while outside the legal dumping limits.
 To discharge outside legal limits, open the thru hull discharge valve located directly across from the intake valve, turn the Y-Valve to the direction of the macerator, and flip macerator switch to the "ON" position.
-The Y-valve and macerator can be found in the forward storage area.
+The Y-Valve is located under the top step in the head unit.